 Helen M: Do you number them sequentially?

 Leonardo Drew: Um-hum.
 Yeah.

-Helen M: So this is Number 122 .
+Helen M: So this is Number 122.
 This is the hundred and twenty-second work that you made?

 Leonardo Drew: Exactly.
 There are others that are branch-offs that you'll know right away because there are letters behind them.

 Helen M: I see.

 Leonardo Drew: They are - like the drawings, for instance.
 I think they start off as - like the two drawings that the Met owns, they are like - they are A's.
-There's $IA$ and $2A$ .
-Helen M: Right.
+There's 1A and need to know as far as how it's - okay, so the drawings are A's.
+Then they start to become D's.
+You know.

+2A.

 Leonardo Drew: But they are #24.
 You know what I mean?
-So that tells you everything you need to know as far as how it's - okay, so the drawings are A's.
-Then they start to become D's.
-You know.
-Helen M: Right.
+So that tells you everything you

 Leonardo Drew: And so like - and then there was a T. But the major works get numbers.

 They get numbers, yeah.
-So this is major Number 122 .
+So this is major Number 122.

 Angela Chang: And why did you decide to organize them numerically instead of verbally?

 You're incredibly expressive verbally.
-Leonardo Drew Interview Transcript, Artists Documentation Program, Harvard Art Museums/Fogg Museum, 01/10/2008 Leonardo Drew Interview Transcript, Artists Documentation Program, Harvard Art Museums/Fogg Museum, 01/10/2008

-Video: adp2008a\drew\edmast\a.mp4 / Interview #: VI2000-020.2008a / TRT: 01:06:50

-Copyright © 2011 President and Fellows of Harvard College.
-This interview is made available for non-commercial research purposes only and may not be duplicated or distributed without express written permission from Harvard and ADP Archive, Menil Archives, The Menil Collection

-Leonardo Drew: Well, I mean, that's the very reason why - you know, like, you make the decision to sort of, like, pull far enough away so that your ego is not so much a part of the work.
+Well, I mean, that's the very reason why - you know, like, you make the decision to sort of, like, pull far enough away so that your ego is not so much a part of the work.
 You know?
 Like you stamp them with this sort of like, "Oh this is me, or whatever."
 No, actually there is something else going on here.
 It's a lot, "How far can I pull myself away from it, so that I can allow the viewer to find themselves in the work?"
 It's a mirror.
 The works are mirrors.
 So it's like you should have your own experience with the work.
 It should not be me telling you what you should see in this work.
 You will never find me being specific.
 In any lecture, I've never...

-- Leonardo Drew: ...you never find me being specific.
+...you never find me being specific.
 And people always say, "Wow!
 You never answer things directly.
 You're like a little bit this way."
-So there's a reason for that, you know, because you should have your these are private things.
+So there's a reason for that, you know, because you should have your - these are private things.
 You should have your own experience.
 I have my experience through them.
 But your experience could be totally different.
 And I also found that I learn a lot more from people when they tell me what they are seeing in it.
 It's like, "Wow!
 I didn't think of that."
 Or, "How did I miss that?"
-Or, you know... - Helen M: Um-hum. - Leonardo Drew: I mean, I remember visiting a collector, Barbara Schwartz.
+Or, you know...

+I mean, I remember visiting a collector, Barbara Schwartz.
 She was just going on and on about this piece, and I was like, "Man."
 She had had the opportunity to live with this thing for seven years, and I was like, "Boy.
 I didn't have that much - I didn't have seven months with it."
 You know what I mean?
 It was like, "Wow!
 And she's realizing all this?
 She's so lucky."
 And then you start to understand why collectors are so fortunate.
 They get to go from one room to the other, and they have these shifts.
 I don't have that luxury.
 I wish I could have that kind of luxury, not only with my works but with other artists.